microsoft/CameraTraps/data_management/megadb/README.md

 While most of the enforceable rules are included in the schema `sequences_schema.json` and the extra checks in `sequences_schema_check.py`, we observe a number of additional conventions detailed here.
 Some rules enforced by the schema and additional checks are explained here also.

 ### Which level to associate a property
-We always associate a property with the highest level in the hierachy that is still correct.
+We always associate a property with the highest level in the hierachy that is still correct:
 - If the `rights_holder` is the same across a dataset, this property should be on the dataset object in the `datasets` table.
 - If `class`, usually used for species or other fine animal categories, is labeled on sequences, this property should be at the `sequence` level, not the `image` level.